Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "Create" that will make your resume stand out and better communicate your unique value proposition to potential employers.
+I've compiled some powerful synonyms you can use instead of "Create" on your resume.
+These alternatives will help you stand out and better communicate your achievements to potential employers.

 Better Alternatives to Use Instead